-Distance from event to marker: 1<2<3<4 For details on marker positions, refer to 7.2.1, "Distance and Loss Measurement between Two Points".
+Distance from event to marker: 1<2<3<4 For details on marker positions, refer to 8.1.2.2, "Splice Loss Measurements".

-You can add an event by placing Markers (1) and (2) only.
+You can add an event by placing Markers 1 and 2 only.
 In this case, the ACCESS Master calculates the loss between the two points.